About Us

 30. Azoth pointed out lust, "It is a carnal state of mind," he said.

 31. A Reptillian species appeared.
-"It is a different type of carnality," Uhura said.
+"It is a different type of carnality," Uhura added.

 32. Tetragammaton reached to every point in space again and felt every moment, every heart beat and every drop of blood.

-33. The construct that I-20 created appeared encased in a round luminous ball with silky, gold, gently swaying wings.
+33. The construct that I-20 created, appeared encased in a round luminous ball, with silky gold, gently swaying wings.

 34. "Matter," Azoth said, "powered by light and death."